sweta-kesur-nlp-playground/NLP-playground/README.md

 # NLP-playground 🎮
 A curated list of my NLP plays.
-Feel free to play in my NLP playground and a new play.
+Feel free to play in my NLP playground and you can also add a new play in this list.

 ## Few plays added are: